The impacts of experimenting with drugs on Physical Health

 Physical injuries

 When a person is under the influence of drugs, this may impair their mind and so the person might do things they normally would not.
 This can increase their chances of getting hurt or having an accident.
-For example, hallucinogenics can cause people to feel invisible or able to fly.
+For example, hallucinogens can cause people to feel invisible or able to fly.

 Risk of other infectious diseases